eleonorapoeta/benchmarking-KAN/README.md

 - [ ] Allow custom number of runs (seeds) through arguments
 - [ ] Make the computation of the performance (via PAPI) optional (it may cause some errors if not enough permissions are available)
 - [ ] Add a [Contributing Guide](./CONTRIBUTING.md) 🙃
+- [ ] Describe the output format in the documentation
+- [ ] Introduce a better format for the output files

 # 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 See our [Contributing Guide](./CONTRIBUTING.md) for more details.